AchmadDanniMPA/Elin-AutoHotKey/README.md

 - Try adjusting the delay value (e.g., change `650` to something between `650–750` or whatever works best for your system)

 ### 📄 Elin Guide
-I don't know if this will help anyone but this is the list of notes I compiled into one:
+I don't know if this will help anyone, but this is the list of notes I compiled into one:
 [Elin Notes & Guide (Google Doc)](https://docs.google.com/document/d/1jMifIwSvQHlhra6CqjAjKBuCrleyYlN1FRARq5AYFtM/edit?usp=sharing)

 ---